juju/docs/src/en/credentials.md

 The `models --format yaml` command also shows this information, albeit for all models.

 The above commands do not display authentication material.
-To view the active credentials, including the cloud name, credential names, and the names of
+Use the `show-credentials` command to view the active credentials, including the cloud name, credential names, and model names:
-models:

 ```bash
 juju show-credentials --show-secrets